Skip to main content

 Filter operators

 The filter operator is the operational logic applied to a filter.
 The table below summarises the available operators as well as the value types each will accept.
-Note that depending on which filter value you are filtering on the available value types may be further narrowed.
+The available value types are further narrowed depending on which filter value you are filtering on.

 OperatorDescriptionSupported value types